Explore

 What people get

-Give people a quick way to understand who you are, what you have built, and where to go next.
+Give people a clear view of who you are, what you have built, what you have written, and where to go next.

 2. Grounded follow-up

-Let people go deeper on projects and writing, then ask the obvious next questions against real content.
+Let people go deeper on projects and writing, then ask follow-up questions against the profile content instead of guessing.

-That keeps the profile simple up front without losing depth when someone wants more.
+The profile stays simple up front without losing the evidence trail when someone wants more.

 Follow the setup guide, run explore setup, and let the browser step in only when Explore needs signup, sign-in, or approval.
-Codex, Claude Code, OpenCode, and Cursor are supported today, and other shell-capable tools should also work with Explore's shared CLI flow.
+Draft, preview, and apply remain owner-controlled states.

-Create your profile and start from the work you already have — or view a real example first.
+Start from the work you already have, or inspect a real example profile first.

 How ownership works